trumbitta/trumbitta/README.md

 👋🏻 Hey, please call me Will.

 🐣 Born in 1977 in Italy, I never stopped growing since.

+☎️ I started programming in 1986.
+💻 Professionally in 2000.
+💅🏻 As a frontend developer in 2004.

 🔮 I see myself coding till I die, all the while sharing my knowledge, helping newcomers grow, leading technical advancements and transformations, contributing to Open Source.